mysociety/packaging/README.md

 to make adding new target systems more straightforward and to standardise the way we configure, document and build packages.

-Target systems are listed in `distributions.yaml` and global variables in `globals.yaml`.
+Target systems are listed in `distributions.yaml`, architectures in `architectures.yaml` and global variables in `globals.yaml`.

 Individual builds for base images and packages can extend and override these values in their local `conf/conf.yaml` file, relative to their